ChristianMoesl/movie-budd/README.md

 # Movie Buddy
 A simple app for movie recommendations.
-It will fetch popular movies from [The Movie DB](https://www.themoviedb.org/) and recommends a random movie.
+It will fetch popular movies from [The Movie DB](https://www.themoviedb.org/) and recommends a (genre specific) random movie.

 ## Getting started